Canadiens pound Rangers 4-1, extend winning streak to 5

 However, Benn restored Montreal's three-goal lead with his third of the season at 6:58.

-Leading by a goal after the first period, the Canadiens controlled the play in the early part of the second by winning the battles for the loose pucks.
+Leading by a goal after the first period, the Canadiens controlled the play in the early part of the second by winning battles for loose pucks.

+''We were slow all over the ice, getting beat to pucks and letting them have all the plays they wanted,'' Rangers defenseman Ryan McDonagh said.

+''It was an easy game for them, we didn't make it hard on them.
+When you're a step slow against a team like that and stuck in your zone a lot, it's pretty cut and dry who wanted it and who played better.''

-Pacioretty took the puck away from defenseman Ryan McDonagh along the boards and passed to Phillip Danault, who set up Lehkonen for a one-timer that beat Lundqvist stick-side for his 12th goal of the season at 8:48.
+Pacioretty helped the Canadiens take a 2-0 lead when he took the puck away from McDonagh along the boards and passed to Phillip Danault, who set up Lehkonen for a one-timer that beat Lundqvist stick-side for his 12th goal of the season at 8:48.

 The Rangers then started getting some pressure on Price.